Jim Jones: Escape to Guyana

 Jonestown had about 50 settlers at the start of 1977 who were expanding the commune, but it was not ready to handle a large influx of settlers.
 Bureaucratic requirements after Jones' arrival sapped labor resources for other needs.
 Buildings fell into disrepair and weeds encroached on fields.
 James warned Jones that the facilities could only support 200 people, but Jones believed the need to relocate was urgent and determined to move immediately.
 In May 1977, Jones and about 600 of his followers arrived in Jonestown; about 400 more followed in the subsequent months.
 Jones began moving the Temple's financial assets overseas and started to sell off property in the United States.
 The Peoples Temple had over $10 million ($ in 2020) dollars in assets at the time.
 Despite the negative press prior to his departure, Jones was still well respected outside of Peoples Temple for setting up a racially integrated church which helped the disadvantaged; 68% of Jonestown residents were black.

 For the first several months, Temple members worked six days a week, from approximately 6:30 a.m. to 6:00 p.m., with an hour for lunch.
 The work week was shortened to eight hours a day for five days a week in the middle of 1978 after Jones' health started to fail and his wife started taking on more of the management of Jonestown's activities.
 After the day's work ended, Temple members would attend several hours of activities in a pavilion, including classes in socialism.
 Jones compared this schedule to the North Korean system of eight hours of daily work followed by eight hours of study.
-This also comported with the Temple's practice of gradually subjecting its followers to sophisticated mind control and behavior modification techniques borrowed from Kim Il-sung's Korea and Mao Zedong's China.
 Jones would often read news and commentary, including items from Radio Moscow and Radio Havana, and was known to side with the Soviets over the Chinese during the Sino-Soviet split.

 Jones's news readings usually portrayed the U.S. as a "capitalist" and "imperialist" villain, while casting "socialist" leaders, such as Kim Il Sung, Robert Mugabe, and Joseph Stalin in a positive light.
 Recordings of commune meetings show how livid and frustrated Jones would get when anyone did not understand or find interesting the message Jones was placing upon them.
 Jones forced every member of the Peoples Temple to say they were homosexual, while proclaiming himself the only heterosexual.
 In spite of this, Jones was bisexual, having sex with both male and female followers in Jonestown.
 Women who slept with him claimed he was the best lover they ever had; Peoples Temple member Tim Carter felt Jones "put them up to that kind of talk."